ccarabine/memory-game/README.md

 Thank you to to the following:
 * My wife for her help and constructive feedback throughout the project.
-* My father-in-law, owner of church barn in supplying some of the images and copy.
 * The tutors for help and support.

 ***